-6. CONCLUSION
+VI.
+Conclusion

-The Right to the City addresses the challenges of rapid urbanization - especially acute in Asia, Africa, and Latin America - increasing inequality, segregation and poor living conditions, and the effects of environmental pollution and climate change, which reaffirm the necessity to use a new paradigm for sustainable and inclusive urbanization.

-The Right to the City provides an alternative framework to re-think cities and thus should be the lynchpin of the NUA and is defined as the right of all inhabitants, present and future, to occupy, use and produce just, inclusive and sustainable cities, defined as a common good essential to the quality of life.
-The Right to the City further implies responsibilities on governments and people to claim, defend, and promote this right.

-It is recognized that the term 'right to the city' translates well into some languages but is more difficult in others, and that it applies to all metropolis, city, village, or town, including their rural or semi-rural surroundings.
+- 83. The right to the city addresses the challenges of rapid urbanization especially acute in Asia, Africa, and Latin America increasing inequality, segregation and poor living conditions, and the effects of environmental pollution and climate change, which reaffirm the necessity to use a new paradigm for sustainable and inclusive urbanization. - 84.
+The right to the city provides an alternative framework to rethink cities and thus should be the linchpin of the New Urban Agenda and is defined as the right of all inhabitants, present and future, to occupy, use and produce just, inclusive and sustainable cities, defined as a common good essential to the quality of life.
+The right to the city further implies responsibilities on governments and people to claim, defend, and promote this right. - 85.
+It is recognized that the term "right to the city" translates well into some languages but is more difficult in others, and that it applies to all metropolis, city, village, or town, including their rural or semi-rural surroundings.
 The topic allows for a diversity of concepts and disciplinary perspectives, which the expert group itself reflected.
-However, there is wider consensus of the need to address the challenges contained in this document as a new paradigm that should guide policies and actions implemented by governments in view of building Cities for All against the principles of equality, social justice, participation and sustainability.
+However, there is wider consensus on the need to address the challenges contained in this document as a new paradigm that should guide policies and actions implemented by governments in view of building cities for all against the principles of equality, social justice, participation and sustainability. - 86.
 This paper brings forward a new understanding of the city as a common good containing nine components: a city free of discrimination; a city of inclusive citizenship; a city with enhanced political participation; a city fulfilling its social functions; a city with quality public spaces; a city of gender equality; a city with cultural diversity; a city with inclusive economies, and a city of inclusive environments.
-These nine components are supported by three pillars: Spatially Just Resource Distribution, Political Agency, and Socio, Economic and Cultural Diversity.
+These nine components are supported by three pillars: spatially just resource distribution, political agency, and social, economic and cultural diversity. - 87.
 States can integrate these components through their own national laws and jurisdiction, consistent with the nature of their treaty obligations, and norms of international law.
 Many examples of good practice are already found.
-Recognizing these achievements, the challenge remains to use the Right to the City as a paradigm and draw on all its components in order to adopt a holistic approach to its operationalization.
+Recognizing these achievements, the challenge remains to use the right to the city as a paradigm and draw on all its components in order to adopt a holistic approach to its operationalization.
 This paper aims to provide suggestions to guide policies and actions towards this goal.
-Considering the challenge that supposes a legal and institutional implementation of the Right to the City as a new collective and diffuse right, above all it is important to rescue the substantive recommendations contained in this paper.
+Considering the challenge that supposes a legal and institutional implementation of the right to the city as a new collective and diffuse right, above all it is important to rescue the substantive recommendations contained in this paper.

-APPENDIX I: CASE STUDIES
+Annex I

+Case studies

-Appendix I gives case studies of initiatives inspired either directly by the Right to the City, by a human rights' based approach, or through a strong social inclusion and participation agenda.
+- 1. Annex I gives case studies of initiatives inspired either directly by the right to the city, by a human rights-based approach, or through a strong social inclusion and participation agenda.
 Best practices may be implemented through a wide range of instruments, including: national constitutions; legislation; urban spatial plans; economic strategies; social compacts, city charters and many other approaches.
 The list was supplied by Policy Unit members, and is not a comprehensive review.
-There are many other examples too numerous to list here.

-For legal definitions explicitly referring to the Right to the City see Annex II, including the Brazil City Statute, 2001; Constitution of Ecuador, 2008; World Charter for the Right to the City, 2005, and the Global Charter-Agenda for Human Rights in the City, 2011.
+There are many other examples too numerous to list here. - 2.
+For legal definitions explicitly referring to the right to the city see annex II, including the Brazil City Statute, 2001; Constitution of Ecuador, 2008; World Charter for the Right to the City, 2005, and the Global Charter-Agenda for Human Rights in the City, 2011.

-Case Studies
+Case studies